mlswg/mls-protocol/draft-ietf-mls-protocol.md

-The functions `SealBase` and `OpenBase` are defined in {{Section 6.1 of RFC9180}} (with "Base" as the MODE), using the HPKE algorithms specified by the group's ciphersuite.
+The functions `SealBase` and `OpenBase` are defined in {{Section 6.1 of RFC9180}} (with "Base" as the MODE), using the HPKE algorithms specified by the group's cipher suite.
 If MLS extensions require HPKE encryption operations, they should reuse the EncryptWithLabel construction, using a distinct label.
 To avoid collisions in these labels, an IANA registry is defined in
 {{mls-public-key-encryption-labels}}.